githubdudu/cs61b-2021Spring/exercisesInGuide/lec14/lec14.md

 ## Recommended Problems

+> The so-called Textbook below refers to *Algorithms, 4th Edition* by Wayne and Sedgewick.

+> Found out these study guides about algorithms are copied from Princeton lectures. https://www.cs.princeton.edu/courses/archive/fall14/cos226/lectures.php

 ### C level

 1. [Problem 2a](https://tbp.berkeley.edu/exams/5286/download/) from Spring 2016 midterm #2.

+   **Answer:** in the pdf file.

 2. [Problem 1d](https://tbp.berkeley.edu/exams/5239/download/) from Spring 2015 midterm #1.

+   > It must be Problem 1d from Spring 2015 midterm ***#2***.
+Since problem 1 in midterm #1 is about Java class.

+   **Answer:** in the pdf file.

+> Below answers are in the pdf file except A.4.
 ### B level

 1. [Problem 1](http://www.cs.princeton.edu/courses/archive/spring15/cos226/exams/mid-f11.pdf) from the Princeton Fall 2011 midterm.